CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 server06          uplink                    bond             up         default         Slave: eth2 (LLDP: leaf04:swp3),    Mon Jan 11 05:35:03 2021
                                                                                         Slave: eth1 (LLDP: leaf03:swp3)
 ```
+{{</expand>}}
 ## View the Total Number of Interfaces

-For a quick view of the amount of interfaces currently operating on a device, use the `hostname` and `count` options together.
+To display the number of interfaces currently operating on a device, use the `hostname` and `count` options together.

+{{<expand "leaf03 show interfaces count">}}

-This example shows the count of interfaces on the *leaf03* switch.
+The following example shows the count of interfaces on the leaf03 switch:

 ```
 cumulus@switch:~$ netq leaf03 show interfaces count
 Count of matching link records: 28
 ```
+{{</expand>}}
 ## View the Total Number of a Given Interface Type

-It can be useful to see how many interfaces of a particular type you have on a device.
+View the number of interfaces of a particular type on a given device.

+{{<expand "leaf03 show interfaces type swp count">}}

-This example shows the count of swp interfaces are on the *leaf03* switch.
+The following example shows the count of swp interfaces are on the leaf03 switch:

 ```
 cumulus@switch:~$ netq leaf03 show interfaces type swp count Count of matching link records: 11
 ```
+{{</expand>}}
 ## View Changes to Interfaces

-If you suspect that an interface is not working as expected, seeing a drop in performance or a large number of dropped messages for example, you can view any changes made to interfaces networkwide.
+If you suspect that an interface is not working as expected (seeing a drop in performance or a large number of dropped messages, for example) you can view any changes made to interfaces networkwide.

+{{<expand "show events level info type interfaces between now and 30d">}}

-This example shows info level events for all interfaces in your network.
+The following example shows info-level events for all interfaces networkwide:

 ```
 cumulus@switch:~$ netq show events level info type interfaces between now and 30d